 I believe there is one more reason that makes quick fixes so seductive.

-Short term solutions temporarily scratch the itch caused by the absence of the real, long term solutions.
-They also make the long term solutions look quite unattractive.
+Short-term solutions temporarily scratch the itch caused by the absence of real, long-term solutions.
+They also make the long-term solutions look quite unattractive.

 If you’re a heroin addict, the last thing you want to do is get on rehab and start drinking green juice for health.